ethriel3695/theme-contentful-quick-start/README.md

 ## Optional functionality for a Blog/Article setup

+Run `yarn blog:setup` and you now have an ArticleSummary page and related articles

 In order to have an article or blog on the site you need to add page content in Contentful